Multilingual Website Guide 2026: Complete Implementation Strategy

 - Solution: Professional human translation + native proofreading

-Mistake 2: Duplicate Content Issues
+Mistake 2: Duplicate content issues

 - Wrong: Same English content on /en/, /de/, /fr/